 The water had indeed arrived, but the Boston Water Works were far from completed.
 Upon the shutting down of the project for the winter of 1848, the Water Commissioners reported that the Reservoirs on Beacon Hill and on Telegraph Hill in South Boston had as yet not been completed, the distribution pipes in South Boston and in a few streets in the City Proper had not as yet been laid, and a large portion of the service pipes in Boston had not as yet been done.
-Still, they hoped that all would be accomplished by the close of the coming season, hopefully by the 1st of November, 1849.
-The law which created the Water Commission stipulated that the service of the Commissioners would terminate three years after the Act became effective or upon the completion of that body if the works took more than three years.
+Still, they hoped that all would be accomplished by the close of the coming season, hopefully by the 1st of November, The law which created the Water Commission stipulated that 1849. the service of the Commissioners would terminate three years after the Act became effective or upon the completion of the works, whichever came first.
+It also allowed for extension of that body if the works took more than three years.
 Early in 1849, the Commissioners asked and received from the City Council an extension of eight months.